Most surfboards are made of pieces of foam covered with a thin shell of fiberglass and resin.

 Tap water works fine for this.

-Removing the salt from the ocean water reduces the chance of a rough residue forming on the board’s surface.
+Removing the salt from the ocean water reduces the chance of a rough residue forming on the surfboard’s surface.

-Avoid leaving the board in extremely hot or cold places, like the trunk of a car or a garage that is not climate-controlled.
+Avoid leaving the surfboard in extremely hot or cold places, like the trunk of a car or a garage that is not climate-controlled.

 The sun’s UV rays degrade foam, so it’s best to keep the surfboard out of direct sunlight when you aren’t surfing.